lambdaclass/concrete/ROADMAP.md

    starting with casts, loop-derived bounds, runtime-safety policy, and the remaining profile story after array bounds, div/mod-zero, and opt-in overflow obligations;
-3. finish the post-JSON proof architecture cleanup: per-example proof namespaces, then a lower `ProofCore` / spec-registry split, then optional movement of registered spec PExprs out of `Concrete.Proof` without weakening spec-drift;
+3. finish the post-JSON proof architecture cleanup enough to unblock ordinary language work: move example proof theorems to per-example namespaces and add the guard that prevents them from creeping back into `Concrete.Proof`.
+Record the deeper `ProofCore` / spec-registry split as the next architecture refactor, but do not let it block Phase 8 unless spec ownership or proof authoring starts depending on it;
 4. harden audit / proof-status / trust gates around source contracts, spec provenance, evidence classes, tool-version drift, and oracle evidence;
 5. make `concrete prove` useful enough for non-compiler authors and